 First, make sure that they have enough space.
 If they do not have enough space they can become aggressive and agitated toward one another.

 Secondly, make sure that they always have enough food.
-A TOT that feels like it doesn’t have enough to eat might resort to cannibalism.
+If they feel that they do not have enough to eat they might resort to cannibalism.

-The TOT is a relatively small spider that doesn’t need as much feeding as most other tarantulas.
+The Trinidad Olive Tarantula is a relatively small spider that doesn’t need as much feeding as most other species.

-As spiderlings, TOT should be offered a flightless fruit fly or a pinhead cricket as frequently as it’s willing to eat, usually around two to three times per week.
+As spiderlings, they should be offered a flightless fruit fly or a pinhead cricket as frequently as it’s willing to eat, usually around two to three times per week.

 Juveniles can eat a medium cricket about twice a week, and adults can eat around three large crickets weekly.